Critical pedagogy

 Critical pedagogy is a philosophy of education and social movement that developed and applied concepts from critical theory and related traditions to the field of education and the study of culture.

 It insists that issues of social justice and democracy are not distinct from acts of teaching and learning.
 The goal of critical pedagogy is emancipation from oppression through an awakening of the critical consciousness, based on the Portuguese term conscientização.
-When achieved, critical consciousness encourages individuals to effect change in their world through social critique and political action in order to self-actualize.

 Critical pedagogy was founded by the Brazilian philosopher and educator Paulo Freire, who promoted it through his 1968 book, Pedagogy of the Oppressed.
 It subsequently spread internationally, developing a particularly strong base in the United States, where proponents sought to develop means of using teaching to combat racism, sexism, and oppression.
 As it grew, it incorporated elements from fields like the Human rights movement, Civil rights movement, Disability rights movement, Indigenous rights movement, postmodern theory, feminist theory, postcolonial theory, and queer theory.

 Background

 Critical Pedagogy is believed to have its roots in the critical theory of the Frankfurt School, which was established in 1923.
-An outgrowth of critical theory, it is intended to educate and work towards a realization of its emancipatory goals.
+In the 1960s, the German pedagogical theorist Klaus Mollenhauer published Erziehung und Emanzipation (Education and Emancipation) which situated what he called emancipatory pedagogy in the tradition of the Frankfurt school, arguing that education should emancipate youth from structures that "delimit their rationality and concomitant social action".
 The theory is influenced by Karl Marx who believed that inequality is a result of socioeconomic differences and that all people need to work toward a socialized economy.
 More recently, critical pedagogy can also be traced back to Paulo Freire's best-known 1968 work, The Pedagogy of the Oppressed.
 Freire, a professor of history and the philosophy of education at the Federal University of Pernambuco in Brazil, sought in this and other works to develop a philosophy of adult education that demonstrated a solidarity with the poor in their common struggle to survive by engaging them in a dialog of greater awareness and analysis.
 Although his family had suffered loss and hunger during the Great Depression, the poor viewed him and his formerly middle-class family "as people from another world who happened to fall accidentally into their world".
 His intimate discovery of class and their borders "led, invariably, to Freire's radical rejection of a class-based society".

-While prominent figures within Critical Pedagogy include Paulo Freire, Henry Giroux, Peter McLaren, bell hooks, and others, it is important to note that their work on critical pedagogy varies in focus.
+While prominent figures within Critical Pedagogy include Paulo Freire, Henry Giroux, Peter McLaren, bell hooks, and others, their work on critical pedagogy varies in focus.
 For example, some approach critical pedagogy from a Marxist perspective with a focus on socioeconomic class.
 Paulo Freire, on the other hand, writes about how critical pedagogy can lead to liberty and freedom of the oppressed and marginalized. bell hooks applies a feminist perspective to critical pedagogy and Ira Shor, for example, advocates for the need of moving the theoretical framework of critical pedagogy to a more practical one.